Robyn on Purpose

 Finding the Blessing

 Finding the blessing doesn’t mean pretending everything is “fine” or ignoring your pain.
 It means holding space for both: acknowledging what hurts, while also asking, What is this teaching me?
-Sometimes the blessing is resilience, sometimes it’s clarity, sometimes it’s the chance to finally release what no longer serves.
+Sometimes the blessing is resilience.
+Sometimes it’s clarity.
+Sometimes it’s the chance to finally release what no longer serves.

 Stuck in Blame